History of the Cleveland Cavaliers: 2008–2010: Playoff upsets

+2010–2014: Cavaliers without LeBron

 The Decision

 With the Cavaliers out of the playoffs, the focus turned to James' impending free agency.
 On July 8, 2010, James announced in a nationally televised one-hour special titled The Decision on ESPN that he would be signing with the Miami Heat.
 The repercussions of this announcement left many in the city of Cleveland infuriated and feeling betrayed.
 A number of LeBron James jerseys were burned, and the famous Nike "Witness" mural of James in downtown Cleveland was immediately taken down.

 Shortly after James made his announcement, Dan Gilbert, the owner of the Cavaliers, announced in an open letter on the Cavaliers website that James' decision was a "cowardly betrayal" and promised an NBA Championship for the Cleveland Cavaliers before James won one, although James would win a championship before the Cavaliers with the Miami Heat in 2012.

-2010-2014: Post-LeBron era I

 2010–2011: Struggles and infamy

 During the 2010 off-season, before LeBron James left the team, the Cavaliers fired head coach Mike Brown, along with most of their coaching staff.
 General Manager Danny Ferry resigned on June 4, 2010, and Assistant General Manager Chris Grant was promoted to replace Ferry.
 On July 1, the Cavaliers hired former Los Angeles Lakers guard and former New Jersey Nets and New Orleans Hornets head coach Byron Scott as the 18th head coach in franchise history.

 The Cavaliers spent the rest of the 2010 off-season rebuilding their team after James' departure.
 They signed 2009 first-round pick Christian Eyenga and acquired Ramon Sessions and Ryan Hollins from the Minnesota Timberwolves in a trade that saw the Cavaliers give away Delonte West and Sebastian Telfair.
 The Cavaliers also signed free agent Joey Graham and undrafted rookies Samardo Samuels and Manny Harris.
 The Cavaliers were also active at the trade deadline in February 2011.
 They acquired former All-Star Baron Davis and a 2011 first round draft pick from the L.A.
 Clippers in exchange for Mo Williams and Jamario Moon.

 On the court, the 2010–11 season was a stark contrast from the previous season.
 They went from a league-best 61 wins in 2009–10 to a conference-worst 19, the biggest single-season drop in NBA history.
 This season also saw the Cavaliers lose 63 games, including a 26-game losing streak, which set an NBA record and tied the expansion 1976–77 Tampa Bay Buccaneers for the longest losing streak in any American professional team sport.